Dodecahedrane/DevOpsNotes/Cloud/The Cloud.md

 > Simply put, cloud computing is the delivery of computing services—including servers, storage, databases, networking, software, analytics, and intelligence—over the Internet (“the cloud”) to offer faster innovation, flexible resources, and economies of scale.

 [Azure: What is Cloud Computing?](https://azure.microsoft.com/en-gb/resources/cloud-computing-dictionary/what-is-cloud-computing#:~:text=Simply%20put%2C%20cloud%20computing%20is,resources%2C%20and%20economies%20of%20scale.)

+For a business the cloud means they can acquire, use and scale infrastructure/compute in flexible and adaptable way that can meet the short term demands of their business in a way that simply isn't (economically) possible with traditional on premises infrastructure.
 ## Quick history/timeline of Cloud Computing.

 AWS launch in 2006, but the original idea was from the 60s.
 The initial concepts of compute time share becoming popularized via remote job entry.
 The "data center" model, where users submitted jobs to operators to run on mainframes, was predominantly used during this era